jimvb55/docker-bamboo-agent-base/README.md

    running.
 This is primarily intended for use when deploying agents into environments where the server may not yet be configured.

+* `BAMBOO_AGENT_CLASSPATH_DIR` (default: NONE)

+   If set, agent startup process will copy agent classpath from designated location instead of downloading it from the server.
+   This can speed up the process and reduce the load on the Bamboo server.

 ## Dedicated agent specific configuration

 * `AGENT_EPHEMERAL_FOR_KEY` (default: NONE)